ibrahimatay/Design-Patterns/README.md

 [![Java CI with Maven](https://github.com/ibrahimatay/Design-Patterns/actions/workflows/maven.yml/badge.svg)](https://github.com/ibrahimatay/Design-Patterns/actions/workflows/maven.yml)
+Examples of design patterns in Java are presented in a way that is easy for humans to understand and implement.
+These examples provide a practical and intuitive guide to the use of design patterns in Java, helping developers improve their skills and create more effective and maintainable software.
 # Design Patterns For Humans
-Examples of design patterns in Java is presented in a way that is easy for humans to understand and implement.
-The purpose of these examples is to provide a practical and intuitive guide to the use of design patterns in Java, helping developers improve their skills and create more effective and maintainable software.

 ![image](/docs/images/desing-pattern-relationships.jpeg)